 Since our establishment in 2014 we have naturally worked from a sustainable, social and ethical premise.
-We have always advocated in these areas.
+100% sustainable kitchens for the world.
 We celebrate all businesses that are trying to save our planet even if those steps are small.
 We do not critic the steps that have not been taken yet as we just need businesses to start.

 Part of advocating for what we believe in requires us to show you all what we do.
 We have had to balance up the cost of obtaining certain worldwide certifications against drawing peoples attention to the work we do.
 As in many instances we are naturally practising them but the cost of obtaining the certifications have been cost prohibitive.
 However we show you below some of the accreditations we do hold.
 You can also read our bi yearly Sustainability and Social Impact report.